benstory/mitoClone2/README.md

 Again please view the R vignettes for usage possibilities.

    - **overview**: Instructions on how to filter mitochondrial mutations using either a blacklist or shared mutations across samples/patients (typical runtime: > 10 minutes)
-   - **clustering**: Instructions on how to cluster mutations into a clonal hierarchy and how to assign cells to clones (typical runtime: > 2 hours)
+   - **clustering**: Instructions on how to cluster mutations into a clonal hierarchy and how to assign cells to clones (typical runtime: < 1 hour)